 The trips are recorded with Active4.me, a bar code scanning software that was donated to the Davis schools by Davis resident Tim Starback.

 This program is funded in part by a grant from Kaiser Permanente.
-The artwork was created by graphic designer Tara Parker-Essig a UC Davis student who volunteered her time and creativity to create the goal chart, banners, stickers, and pledges.
+Graphic designer Tara Parker-Essig, a UC Davis student, volunteered her time and creativity to create the goal chart, banners, stickers, and pledges.

 “Community-based solutions like these are gaining momentum and give us #climatehope,” said Marissa Krouse, Polar Bears International’s programs manager.
 “Kudos to everyone involved in Polar Pedal for such a fun and worthwhile program.”

-For information on starting a similar project in your community, see our Transportation Challenge Toolkit.
+For information on starting a similar project in your community, see our Pedal for Polar Bears toolkit.

 Polar Pedal display in Davis City Hall.
 Photo courtesy of Lorretta Moore Wingo